Updated: Jun 4

 Breaking any habit is a two-step process.

-Identifying the craving associated with the bad habit.
+Identifying the craving associated with a bad habit.

 Find a new habit that both satisfies that craving and moves you closer towards your goals and ideal outcome.